The one aspect of indoor and outdoor gardening that isn’t discussed enough is trellis netting and other types of plant support.

 Go with the commercial grade, however, because vining crops are heavy, and this grade can fully support that weight without sagging or falling.

-Bamboo stakes are handy for floral plants, tomatoes and cannabis.
+Bamboo stakes are handy for floral plants & tomatoes.

-Bamboo stakes have multiple uses and are best for any single central stemmed plant like a tomato or cannabis.
+Bamboo stakes have multiple uses and are best for any single central stemmed plant like a tomato.

 They can be run tight against the stem which is where this type of plant needs the support to prevent sagging and breaking.